Timpson (retailer): Flock Inns

 The Flock Inns group of pubs is also part of the Timpson Group and run by Roisin Timpson, wife of James Timpson.
 This includes The White Eagle in Rhoscolyn, The Oystercatcher in Rhosneigr, and The Partridge in Stretton, Warrington.
-Flock Inns also runs The Nest, a state-of-the-art training centre based at Timpson House, Manchester.

 Family ownership

-Sir John Timpson CBE - Chairman
+Sir John Timpson CBE – Chairman

 Sir John Timpson CBE is the chairman and owner of the Timpson Group.
 His book, Dear James, published in 2000, passes the lessons he’s learnt in thirty years as a chief executive on to his son, James Timpson.
 His second book, How To Ride A Giraffe, was published in 2008, and describes his business philosophy.

 Timpson was appointed a Commander of the Order of the British Empire (CBE) in 2008 for services to the retail industry, and was awarded a lifetime achievement award by the Institute of Enterprise and Entrepreneurs (IOEE) in 2014.

 Throughout his marriage to his late wife, Alex, Timpson fostered 90 children, and they both received a Beacon Award in 2010 for philanthropy, before he was awarded a knighthood in 2017 for services to business and fostering.
 In 2018, Timpson chaired the High Streets Expert Panel, which was established by Jake Berry MP to diagnose the issues facing the British high street.